lyc102/ifem/docs/_docs/mesh-sc3.md

 - Oppoiste indexing:        `[2 3; 3 1; 1 2]`
 - Lexicographic indexing:   `[1 2; 1 3; 2 3]`

-Each indexing scheme has its advantange and disadavantange and which one to chose depends on the consideration of ordering and orientation.
+Each indexing scheme has its advantage and disadvantage and which one to chose depends on the consideration of ordering and orientation.

 ### Global indexing and vertex pointers

-Each simplex in the simplicial complex has a unqiue index.
-It is represented by vertices pointer from the local index to the globa index of vertices.
+Each simplex in the simplicial complex has a unique index.
+It is represented by vertices pointer from the local index to the global index of vertices.

 The matrix `elem` is the pointer from local to global indices of vertices of tetrahedron, e.g. `elem(t,1)=25` means the first vertex of the tetrahedron t is the 25-th vertex.

-Similarly the `NE x 2` matrix `edge` records all edges and the `NF x 3` by 3 matrix `face` records all faces of the triangulation.
+Similarly, the `NE x 2` matrix `edge` records all edges and the `NF x 3` by 3 matrix `face` records all faces of the triangulation.
 These are vertices pointers.
 We shall discuss the elementwise pointer from the local indices to the global indices for edges and faces.